Pula Arena — Roman Amphitheatre

 Cultural Life

-Film festivals, concerts in the Arena, and vibrant nightlife
+Film festivals, concerts inside the Arena and a lively summer nightlife.

 Istrian Gateway

-Perfect base for exploring Istria and Brijuni National Park
+A practical base for exploring Istria and the Brijuni National Park.

 Key Highlights